muneeb122/SI507_Project3/README.md

 Information accessible to the user through various routes include:
 * Number of movies in the database
-* All contents in the database
+* All contents of the database
 * Surprise message